 You find incandescent lightbulbs to be soulful because you were born after 1990.
 The real soul is in the knob and tube wiring.

 In his defense, a lightbulb serves a functional purpose, and its aesthetic value is generally minimal, depending on its usage and placement.
 It is an object that fulfills a necessary role in our daily lives.
 On the other hand, a mass-produced, uninspired desk, as he suggests, lacks artistic merit.
 It is a low-quality item that one should only consider purchasing if they are a proper brokie.
 However, at least in European countries, it is possible to find local woodcrafters who can provide a more affordable and enjoyable desk.
 Therefore, we should acknowledge various levels of artistic quality, not just high art and mass-produced mediocrity.
 It's important to recognize the range of options in between.
-With that being said, i completely forgot the original arguement that the retard imposed.
+With that being said, i completely forgot the original arguement that the moron imposed.

 Flatpack furniture also serves a functional purpose.
 It can be cheaply shipped anywhere and and you can be sure that you'll be able to get it where you want it easily, no matter how many sharp turns are required.
 If you want the same level of portability without the disposability of flatpack, then you need to move up to campaign furniture, which tends to be pricey.
 Though I actually use an army surplus campaign desk as my regular writing desk, and if you think Ikea crap is ugly, you ain't seen nothing yet.